MicrosoftDocs/powerquery-docs/powerquery-docs/add-conditional-column.md

 In this table, you have a field that gives you the **CustomerGroup**.
 You also have different prices applicable to that customer in the **Tier 1 Price**, **Tier 2 Price**, and **Tier 3 Price** fields.
 In this example, your goal is to create a new column with the name **Final Price** based on the value found in the **CustomerGroup** field.
 If the value in the **CustomerGroup** field is equal to 1, then you want to use the value from the **Tier 1 Price** field, else you use the value from the **Tier 3 Price**.

 To add this conditional column, select **Conditional column** button.
 A new window called **Add conditional column** will appear.
-In this window you can define three pieces:
+In this window you can define three sections numbered in the following image:

 ![Simple conditional column clause](images/me-add-conditional-column-one-clause.png)

+The following ordered list will get into the details of each section inside the *Add conditional column* window shown in the previous image where each number represents the section shown in the previous image:

 1. **New column name**&mdash;you can define the name of your new column.
 In this case, you'll use the name **Final Price**.
 2. **Conditional clauses**&mdash;where you define your conditional clauses.
 You can add more clauses by selecting the **Add clause** button.
 Each conditional clause will be tested on the order shown in the window from top to bottom.
 Each clause has four parts: